Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Statement of the contributions

 \subsection{Almost-Uniform Expressivity}

-Our second contribution shows that for a large class of activation functions, which we call step-like activation function (see Definition~\ref{defi:steplikeactivationfunction} in Section~\ref{sec:approximateexpressivity} below) we have almost-uniform expressivity of GC2 queries.
+Our second contribution shows that for a large class of activation functions, which we call step-like activation functions (see Definition~\ref{defi:steplikeactivationfunction} in Section~\ref{sec:approximateexpressivity} below) we have almost-uniform expressivity of GC2 queries.